 over 100.5°F (38.1°C).

-will have an exercise program to follow when you go home, even if you are still
+You will have an exercise program to follow when you go home, even if you

-cold pack on your knee and perhaps decrease your activity a bit, but don't
+cold pack on your shoulder and perhaps reduce your activity a bit, but

-stop completely.
-Staying on your walking and exercise program will help speed
+don't stop completely.
+Staying on your exercise program will help speed your

 Your doctor may

-replacement.
-Over time, you will return to most of your presurgery activities.
+shoulder replacement.
+Over time, you will return to many of your presurgery

-walking, swimming (after your wound is completely healed), dancing, golf (don't
+(after your wound is completely healed and your doctor has approved), dancing,

-surgery, your doctor may want you to take antibiotics before dental work or any
+may want you to take antibiotics before dental work or any invasive medical

-invasive medical procedure.
-This is to help prevent infection around your knee
+procedure.
+This is to help prevent infection around your shoulder replacement.

-replacement.
-After 2 years, your doctor and dentist will decide whether you
+After 2 years, your doctor and dentist will decide whether you still need to

-still need to take antibiotics.
-Your general health and the state of your other
+take antibiotics.
+Your general health and the state of your other health

 Doctors recommend joint replacement

-surgery when knee pain and loss of function become severe and when medicines and
+surgery when shoulder pain and loss of function become severe and when

-may not recommend knee replacement for people who:
+Shoulder replacement may not be recommended for people

 Some doctors will recommend other types of surgery if